Steve McQueen is an iconic actor of the 1960s and 1970s. He is also one of the most famous victims of mesothelioma.

 McQueen Seeks Alternative Cancer Treatment

 Many scientists regarded Dr. Kelly’s methods as quackery.
 He followed his own version of Gerson Therapy.
-This treatment was developed by physician Max Gerson to help patients who had migraines, though he later adapted it as a cancer treatment.
+This treatment was developed by physician Max Gerson to help patients who had migraines.
+He later adapted it as a cancer treatment.

-Dr. Kelly’s spin on the Gerson Therapy was based on the belief that all cancers stem from lack of a pancreatic enzyme.
-This method of treatment centered around unorthodox methods including a coffee enema, frequent shampooing of the body, a high intake of vitamins and minerals every day, and a very strict diet.
+Dr. Kelly’s spin on Gerson Therapy was based on the belief that all cancers stem from a lack of a pancreatic enzyme.
+This method of treatment centered around unorthodox methods, including:

 The treatment also included a daily dose of laetrile, a cancer drug created from the pits of apricots.
-The drug was never approved by the U.S. Food & Drug Administration, and the National Cancer Institute even said its use is ineffective and dangerous.
+The drug was never approved by the U.S. Food & Drug Administration (FDA).
+The National Cancer Institute (NCI) described its use as ineffective and dangerous.
 In later studies, it was shown this type of therapy actually worsened the patient’s quality of life.

 As McQueen sought out this controversial treatment in Mexico, he struggled to keep the news of his diagnosis private.
-When he first found out, he only told very close family and friends.
+Initially, he only told close family and friends.
 But in March 1980, the National Enquirer broke the news of his “heroic battle” with cancer.

-McQueen’s supposed recovery, however, was very short-lived.
-Though his American doctors had previously warned him that his heart wasn’t strong enough for surgery, his new doctors decided to operate anyway.
-Though the surgery itself went smoothly and they removed some tumors from his neck, McQueen died from cardiac arrest the next day.
-He was just 50 years old.
+McQueen’s supposed recovery was short-lived.
+Although his American doctors previously warned McQueen that his heart wasn’t strong enough for surgery, his new doctors operated anyway.
+The surgery itself went smoothly.
+The doctors removed some tumors from his neck.
+But, McQueen died from cardiac arrest the next day.
+He was 50 years old.

-Mesothelioma is a rare, deadly disease, but it is completely preventable.
-Though the prognosis is still typically poor today, there are more emerging treatment options available for some patients.
-When McQueen was diagnosed, mesothelioma wasn’t very well studied.
-Researchers have made some progress on promising treatment and diagnostic techniques recently, so hopefully in the future patients will have a better chance of beating the odds.
+Mesothelioma is a rare, deadly disease.
+At the time McQueen was diagnosed, mesothelioma was not well studied.
+Today, there are more emerging treatment options available for many patients.
+Researchers have made progress on promising treatment and diagnostic techniques.
+Hopefully, current and future patients will have a better chance of beating the odds.